 The more fleece clothing, the better.
-It’s thick enough to keep moisture (sweat) away from your skin and keeps the heat of your body trapped inside.
+It’s thick enough to keep moisture (sweat) away from your skin and keeps your body’s heat trapped inside.

-It’s true when they say heat escapes the top of your head, so always pack several stocking caps.
-You’ll want to change out the caps when it gets sweaty because it loses its effect and will need to dry out.
+It’s true when they say heat escapes the top of your head, so always pack several stocking caps (toboggan or beanie caps).
+You’ll want to change the hats when it gets sweaty because it loses their effect and will need to dry out.

 Layered, Waterproof Clothing

-Even though you might feel “poofy” with all the layers in your clothing, you’ll be so glad you brought them.
+Even though you might feel “poofy” with all the layers in your clothing, you’ll be glad you brought them.
 The only real way to block out the wind, rain, sleet, and snow is to find waterproof clothing and resist moisture.
-And, don’t forget a couple of pairs of gloves.
+And don’t forget a couple of pairs of gloves.

-Make sure to bring lots of water when you’re camping because staying hydrated will help.
+Be sure to bring lots of water when camping because staying hydrated will help.
 You’ll want to keep as alert as possible and hydrated just in case you need to walk and get help.

-From the list of must-have camping gear above, do you have all of these items already in your possession?
+Do you have all of these items already in your possession from the list of must-have camping gear above?
 If so, you might be ready to go camping this winter!

-What other items do you think you’ll want to take with you when you go winter camping?
+What other items do you want to take with you when you go winter camping?

 And don’t forget to cook healthy meals to keep you warm inside – here’s a good one >>>> Veggie Skewer Camping Recipe + Camping Food Must-haves